maxwell3025/theorem-library/README.md

 # Theorem Library

+This system provides a library for sharing and referencing formally verified mathematical proofs written in Lean 4.
+It allows mathematicians to publish both human-readable PDF papers and machine-verifiable proof packages, tracking dependencies between mathematical results.
+The system automatically verifies Lean 4 proofs, compiles LaTeX documents into PDFs, and validates dependency consistency across theorem packages.
+Users interact via a REST API to upload proofs from Git repositories, query compiled papers and metadata, and analyze dependency graphs.
+The architecture uses Docker Compose to orchestrate multiple microservices including dependency management, verification, LaTeX compilation, and PDF serving, backed by Neo4j and RabbitMQ.

 ## Requirements
 You must have Docker, Docker Compose, and Python (tested for Python 3.11.4).
 You should also be running this in a Unix-like environment, which Docker requires.